bearhudson/PyByeSpotify/README.md

 ### Bulk Export your public Spotify playlists to CSV files.

+Well, eventually.
+Right now we're just writing to the terminal.

 You need to create a Spotify Developer account to get access to your Client ID and Client Secret from the Web API.

 * [Go here](https://developer.spotify.com/dashboard/) to start your developer account creation.